-Background

-The human rights framework identifies that everyone has the right to life.
-In this context, it is important to uphold a social setting wherein no one is deprived of life, especially in terms of their sexual orientation or gender identity.
+Background: The human rights framework identifies that everyone has the right to life.
+In this context, it is important to uphold a social setting wherein no one is deprived of life with dignity, right to health and other facilities and freedom of expression, especially in terms of their sexual orientation or gender identity.
+These demands lie in tandem with the aim of the sustainable development goals to leave no one behind.

 The researchers recognize that it is in only 2 of the participating countries (Nepal and India) that these identities are now acknowledged legally.
 In countries where negative legal status continues to prevail, it is important to raise our voice and push the government to grant its citizens the rights they deserve.

-In such settings, it is important to outrightly advocate repealing the criminal and other legal provisions that prohibit or are, in effect, employed to prohibit consensual sexual activity among people of the same sex who are over the age of consent, and ensure that an equal age of consent applies to both same-sex and different- sex sexual activity.
+In such settings, it is important to outrightly advocate "repealing the criminal and other legal provisions that prohibit or are, in effect, employed to prohibit consensual sexual activity among people of the same sex who are over the age of consent, and ensure that an equal age of consent applies to both same-sex and different- sex sexual activity."
 In all countries, regardless of its legal status, it is imperative for any campaigns to push the government to adopt appropriate legislative and other measures to prohibit and eliminate discrimination in the public and private spheres on the basis of sexual orientation and gender identity.

-Objectives
+Objectives: